 - monitoring and reporting the voice tone one uses while talking on a mobile device (for instance, analyzing these data can warn company management about reducing employees engagement);

-- monitoring and reporting employees body temperatures (this measure can warn about flu outbreak and prevent mass sick leaves);
+- monitoring and reporting employees body temperatures (this measure can warn about the flu outbreak and prevent mass sick leaves);

-- tracking food consumption patterns in company’s cafeteria (analyzing these data can help to predict employees at risk of heart diseases);
+- tracking food consumption patterns in the company’s cafeteria (analyzing these data can help to predict employees at risk of heart diseases);

 - using smart chairs telling an employee to get up and exercise (this prevents potential health risks);

-- tracking employees interactions to analyze how they are affecting the overall productivity (for instance, Bank of America employees wore badges with sensors tracking their movements and conversation voice tones, then these data were analyzed and the result showed that employees working in a close knit team and interacting frequently were the most productive).
+- tracking employees interactions to analyze how they are affecting the overall productivity (for instance, Bank of America employees wore badges with sensors tracking their movements and conversation voice tones, then these data were analyzed and the result showed that employees working in a close-knit team and interacting frequently were the most productive).

 It was analyzed about 121 mln of anonymous behavioral and performance records and provided the following insights: